 A dirty keto diet is a high-fat, low-carb diet that doesn’t take the quality of your food into account.
-People who follow a dirty keto diet don’t care about where their food comes from or if it’s nutrient-dense.
+People who follow this diet don’t focus on where their food comes from or if it’s nutrient-dense.

-Instead, dirty keto is less about a holistic approach to your overall health and more about drive-thru burgers, diet sodas and prepackaged foods — as long as they fit your keto macros.
+Dirty keto (also known as lazy keto) is less about a holistic approach to your overall health and more about loose eating habits — as long as they fit your keto macros.

-This “quick and dirty” approach to the ketogenic diet replaces the meal prep, cleanup, and “hard” work of keto with food that’s terrible for your body long-term.
-Still, people are convinced they can reach their weight loss goals by eating fast food and sugar-free junk for every meal.
+This “quick and dirty” approach to the ketogenic diet replaces the meal prep, cleanup, and “hard” work of keto with food that could be bad for your body in the long term.
+Still, some people are convinced it’s good enough.
+But is it?

-Dirty keto is a lot like the ketogenic diet but without a lot of thought about the quality and nutrient-density of your food.
+Dirty keto is a lot like the keto diet but without much thought about the quality and nutrient density of food.

-Those who follow a dirty keto diet will eat a lot of fast food, cheese and other dairy products, cured meats, and sugar-free diet products, as long as it all fits into their macronutrient ratios.
+Those who follow these eating habits might consume fast food, cured meats, and sugar-free diet products, as long as it fits into their macronutrient ratios.

-Since the goal of the keto diet is simply to get your body into a state of ketosis, the dirty keto approach technically can result in weight loss.
+Since the goal of the regular keto diet is simply to get your body into a state of ketosis, the dirty keto approach can technically result in weight loss.

-However, simply getting into ketosis doesn’t mean you’re healthy.
+However, simply being in ketosis doesn’t mean you’re healthy.

 Real, sustainable weight loss and health depends on where your food comes from and the nutrients you’re digesting and using.

-According to the dirty keto commandments, as long as you stay under 20g of carbs per day, you can:
+According to the dirty keto commandments, as long as you stay under 20 grams of carbs per day, you can:

 - Snack on pre-made, packaged foods over fresh, whole foods.
-This includes everything from low-carb snacks like pork rinds to keto-friendly frozen meals and protein bars.
+This includes everything from low-carb snacks to keto-friendly frozen meals and protein bars.
 As long as it fits your macros, the ingredients aren’t important.

-- Replace your favorite sugary drinks or high carb foods with sugar-free versions.
-Dirty keto dieters don’t care about artificial sweeteners and believe sugar-free chocolate, ice cream, protein bars, drinks, and more are all okay as long as you make it under 20g of net carbs for the day.
+- Replace your favorite sugary drinks or high-carb foods with sugar-free versions.
+Dirty keto dieters don’t care about artificial sweeteners.
+Sugar-free chocolate, ice cream, protein bars, drinks, and more are considered OK as long as you make it under 20 grams of net carbs for the day.

-But can you really eat this kind of junk food three or more times a day — every single day — and still lose weight?
+But can you really eat this kind of junk food every day and still be healthy or even lose weight?

-By limiting your net carbs to less than 20g per day, you’ll get your body to enter ketosis and start burning fat for energy instead of sugar.
-This should then lead to weight loss.
+By limiting your net carbs to less than 20 grams per day, you’ll get your body to start producing ketones, so you can burn fat for energy instead of sugar.
+This can lead to weight loss.

 Many people lose weight on a dirty keto diet.
-But, it’s not sustainable long-term and, frankly, it makes the keto diet look bad.
-Here are the top five reasons to pass on a dirty keto diet.
-Plus, what to eat instead.
+But it’s not sustainable in the long term and, frankly, it makes the regular keto diet look bad.

-Dirty keto may seem like the easy answer to losing weight; it’s easy and delicious if you’re into greasy fast food and sugar-free sodas and candies.
+This dirty diet may seem like the easy answer to losing weight without giving up greasy fast food, sugar-free sodas, and candies.

 Studies show eating highly processed foods increases your rate of: